fcarli3/Applied_Cryptography/diffie_hellman/README.md

 2. Writes the public key into a .pem file
 3. Loads the peer's public key from a .pem file
 4. Derives a shared secret from the generated private key and the peer's public key
+5. Gets the session key from the first 16 bytes of the digest of the previous shared secret, using SHA-256 hashing algorithm
-5. Encypts an existing .txt file using the first 16 bytes of the shared secret key using AES-128 in CBC mode
+6. Encypts an existing .txt file using the first 16 bytes of the shared secret key using AES-128 in CBC mode
-6. Decrypts the .txt file encrypted by the peer
+7. Decrypts the .txt file encrypted by the peer

 ## Prerequisites
 The programs needs the installation of [OpenSSL](https://github.com/openssl/openssl), a TLS/SSL and crypto library.